 Reba believes a store must be constantly evolving and Le Ragge Ruggs and Cowgirls and Lace is constantly changing to reflect the needs of her customers.

 Sometimes she features items for dog and cat lover, sometimes she features items for the garden, but, always, she features the classic gift items.
 Changing to meet customer needs is one of the reasons Le Ragge Ruggs and Cowgirls and Lace has been so successful over the years.
 Its newly expanded toy section, featuring classic toys for all ages, has been extremely well received and is expected to be especially popular around Christmas time.

 Once the only kid on the block, the store now has competition from a number of other local stores, competition that only increases Reba’s determination to maintain Le Ragge Ruggs and Cowgirls and Lace as even more unique and special.
 Reba wants her customers to enter her store as if they were visiting an old friend.

-Now encompassing more than 20,000 square feet, Le Ragge Ruggs and Cowgirls and Lace offers its customers complete interior decorating services, custom bedding and window treatments and gifts for any occasion.
+Le Ragge Ruggs and Cowgirls and Lace offers its customers complete interior decorating services, custom bedding and window treatments and gifts for any occasion.

-Currently being transformed into the Winter Wonderland it features every Christmas season, Le Ragge Ruggs and Cowgirls and Lace looks forward to continuing to offer the community of Dripping Springs and the area of the Texas Hill Country exceptional merchandising and the warmest personal service.
+Le Ragge Ruggs and Cowgirls and Lace looks forward to continuing to offer the community of Dripping Springs and the area of the Texas Hill Country exceptional merchandising and the warmest personal service.
 Reba Byrd expects nothing less.